onqtam/headjack/src/introduction/competition.md

 - Doesn't have a human-readable global name registry - lacks in discoverability.

-- Doesn't have readable content addressability.
+- Doesn't have readable content addressing.

 - Focus is on users storing their own data (self-hosting), running software locally & handling keypairs.